All Episodes

 Spectacular.

-Well, speaking of Rhode Island, I just want to say that um uh last uh last week you throw out a question about uh the next election, and that is what are the Democrats gonna run on besides abortion?
+Well, speaking of Rhode Island, I just want to say that last week you threw out a question about the next election, and that is, what are the Democrats going to run on besides abortion?

-Well, here I think that the we should have been part of the red wave.
+Well, here, I think that we should have been part of the red wave.

-We had a Republican former mayor of Cranston, who was very popular, really ahead in the polls comfortably, up until three weeks before the election when the Democrat candidates started to run an ad about where the Republicans are going to take away your social security and your Medicare.
+We had a Republican former mayor of Cranston who was very popular, really ahead in the polls comfortably, up until three weeks before the election when the Democrat candidate started to run an ad about the Republicans are going to take away your Social Security and your Medicare.

 And at that point, the wind went out of the rope.